Ordixian/frontend-wizards-profile-HNG-stage-0/README.md

-# 🧙‍♂️ Frontend Wizards Profile – HNG Stage Task
+# 🧙‍♂️ Frontend Wizards Profile – HNG Stage 1 Task

-This is my profile card project built for the **HNG Internship (Frontend Track)**.
+This project is part of the **HNG Internship (Frontend Track)**.
-It displays my personal info, hobbies, dislikes, and live local time — all in a clean, responsive design.
+It builds upon the Stage 0 task by expanding the single-page profile card into a **multi-page responsive website** with semantic HTML, accessibility, and JavaScript interactivity.

 ---